Chris Eubank Jr on Liam Smith, adrenalin, and how to be ‘box office’

 That said, “I feel like I dealt with it well,” Eubank Jr adds.
 “A lot of fighters... when they get hurt, you see the real side of them.
 A lot back down, a lot look for ways out.
 Everyone saw that night, I was ready to go out on my shield.
 I was ready to die in there.
 ‘Let’s keep going,’ that’s what I said when the going got tough.
 I think the fans appreciated seeing that side of me.”

-Never before had Eubank Jr touched the canvas, let alone been stopped, and once the ‘excitement’ subsided, he was left to deal with a different emotion.
+Never before had Eubank Jr touched the canvas, let alone been stopped, and once the “excitement” subsided, he was left to deal with a different emotion.

-“I wasn’t upset, disappointed; I was p***ed off,” he recalls.
-“It wasn’t like I got my a** kicked for three rounds and then got knocked out; I was dominating the fight, then I made a mistake and got caught.
-I was p***ed off at myself, p***ed off at the referee for not giving me the chance to continue.
+“I wasn’t upset, disappointed; I was pissed off,” he recalls.
+“It wasn’t like I got my ass kicked for three rounds and then got knocked out; I was dominating the fight, then I made a mistake and got caught.
+I was pissed off at myself, pissed off at the referee for not giving me the chance to continue.
 Whether he was right or wrong, as a grizzled veteran I don’t feel the need to be saved by a referee.

 “[But] when I watched the replay back in the changing room, I said to everybody: ‘I’ll take that.’
 As in, if I was ever gonna get stopped, that’s the way I’d want it: on my feet, demanding they let me continue.
 I can accept that, I can sleep at night.
-I couldn’t sleep at night if I’m getting the 10 count and I can’t get up, or if I’m telling the referee, ‘No, [I can’t continue].’”
+I couldn’t sleep at night if I’m getting the 10 count and I can’t get up, or if I’m telling the referee, ‘No, [I can’t continue]’.”

 As well as mentioning referee Loughlin, Eubank Jr has cited an alleged elbow by Smith as proving decisive in the fight’s final sequence.
 Still, he maintains that these are not excuses, while Smith, 35, has revelled in his victory.
 “I enjoyed every bit of it,” Smith told The Independent in July.
 “It was a great week, I wish I could have that week back, it was a great week.”

-The Liverpudlian also said the prickly build to their first fight existed because the boxers just “wouldn’t get on” in normal life.
+The Liverpudlian also said the prickly build-up to their first fight existed because the boxers just “wouldn’t get on” in normal life.
 But Eubank Jr, for his part, says: “Just because I fought him, doesn’t mean I know who he is as a man.
 He might be a great guy.
 I don’t know and I don’t need to know, that’s not part of my job; my job is to know who he is as a fighter and exploit that or deal with that.
 I think he is exploitable, he does get riled up, I can get into his head.
 I’m not here to be buddies or pals with people, I’m here to take guys out.
 I’m here to create a legacy, and he’s put a serious bump in that road for me; I need to smoothen it out.”

 That legacy has always been a complicated one, given the memories that Eubank Jr’s father gave to British boxing fans.
 Still, its ending is unwritten, and it is still in Eubank Jr’s control – for now.